nokia/RED/docs/help/user_guide/working_with_RED/libs.md

-## Recognizing external libraries and variable files in RED
+## Recognizing external libraries in RED

 ### External libraries installed by pip or included in testcase by file path